by A.W. Nelson and C.E. Swift *(9/20)

 Revised by Roger G. Heins & Alison Stoven O’Connor**

-- Select a site in full sun with well-drained soil, free of competing tree and shrub roots.
+- Select a site in full sun or at a minimum 7 hours of sun with well-drained soil, free of competing tree and shrub roots.

 - Select recommended plants from a reputable nursery or mail-order catalog and plant properly in good or improved soil.

-- Plant bare-root and packaged roses in early spring and protect them by covering the entire plant with loose, loamy, moist soil until the root system starts to function.
+- Plant bare-root and packaged roses in early spring and protect them by covering the entire plant with loose, loamy, moist soil, or a soil compost mix if the soil is clay, or use a mulch until the root system starts to function.